lwdjohari/nvql/README.md

 NvQL from-day-one and by design is not suppose to support implementation
 - transaction-less query
-- sql query string execution (without prepared statement)
-- multi-level/nested transactions
+- automatic multi-level/nested transactions (you should still manually set correct implementations)

 ## Motivation